r44cx/stars/README.md

 ## Others

+- [cmhungsteve/Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention) - An ultimately comprehensive paper list of Vision Transformer/Attention, including papers, codes, and related websites
+- [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
-- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022
+- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2022
 - [BiGilSoft/WindowTop](https://github.com/BiGilSoft/WindowTop) - Set window on top, make it dark, transparent and more
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [qazbnm456/awesome-web-security](https://github.com/qazbnm456/awesome-web-security) - 🐶 A curated list of Web Security materials and resources.